mewolf22/SQL/README.md

-This repository will serve as a base for my SQL knowledge
+This repository will serve as evidence for my SQL knowledge